auth0/docs/articles/users/search/v3/migrate-search-v2-v3.md

 You can leverage the [logs](/logs) in the [Dashboard](${manage_url}/#/logs) to find calls to the `/api/v2/users` endpoint that use the User Search v2 engine, including calls performed by SDKs.
 Those logs will help you identify where code changes might be needed in your applications.

-Use the following query to retrieve all the logs related to User Search v2: `type:w AND description:"The User Search v2 engine is deprecated"`.
+Use the following query to retrieve all the logs related to User Search v2: `type:w AND description:"search_engine"`.
 The logs will provide additional information in the description field, in the following cases:

 - Queries that might produce different results in v3
 - Queries with syntax incompatible with v3